celia-pixel-rgb/Project-Wedding-Ceremony/README.md

 If the code was successfully run, a ".exe" file appears just below your c-code in the folder.

 Open it, this is your csv file !

+NB
+newperson.c is the pure c programming code for person management module with no GTK extensions. persk.c is the c programming code with GTK extensions.

+newcategory.c is the pure c programming code for category management module with no GTK extensions newcat.c is the c programming code for category management with GTK extensions

+mainc-only.c is the pure c programming code that combines the person and category moodule without GTK extensions mainapp.c is the c programming tools combining person and category management modules, and having GTK extensions